Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Method

-Since the given noise x is initially sampled from a Gaussian distribution, independent of the used cluster centroids and domain-specific features, the above formula can be rewritten as follows:
+Since $\mathbf{s}$ is initially sampled from a Gaussian distribution, independent of the used cluster centroids and domain-specific representations, the above formula can be rewritten as: \begin{linenomath} \end{linenomath}

-Therefore, specifically, we input the feature of category prompt $\mathcal{C}_j$ with a cluster centroid $\bar{\mathbf{z}}_{c,l}^{k}$, a domain-specific feature $\bar{\mathbf{g}}_c^{k_i}$, and without any image feature to the pre-trained diffusion model to obtain three predicted noises.
-And we accumulate these three predicted noises in the following formula to obtain the final predicted noise:

-, where $w_f$ and $w_g$ are the weights of the predicted noises.
-Overall, the generated images are obtained through the denoising process:
+Therefore, specifically, we use the feature of category prompt $\mathcal{C}_j$ with a cluster centroid $\bar{\mathbf{z}}_{c,l}^{k}$, a domain-specific representation $\bar{\mathbf{g}}_c^{k_i}$, and without any image feature to respectively obtain three predicted noises.
+We accumulate these three predicted noises in the following formula to obtain the final predicted noise: \begin{linenomath} \end{linenomath} where $w_f$ and $w_g$ are the weights of the predicted noises.
+Overall, the generated images are obtained through the denoising process: \begin{linenomath} \end{linenomath}

-After obtaining the generated images, since both the cluster centroids and domain-specific features used for image generation have their corresponding pseudo-labels, the generated images are pseudo-labeled.
+After obtaining the generated images, since both the cluster centroids and domain-specific representations used for image generation have their corresponding pseudo-labels, the generated images are pseudo-labeled.
 So we can directly fine-tune a classification model $h$ with the generated dataset for downstream classification tasks.
 The classification model $h = F_\theta \circ E_\theta$ is a composite of the pre-trained CLIP image encoder $E_\theta$ and a linear classifier $F_\theta$.